 (You might also wonder about age: it’s the most important factor in determining IVF success, so a clinic that treats all age groups is likely to have lower success rates than a clinic that only treats women under the age of 37.
 That’s true, but the HFEA addresses this already by separating out clinic data into age ranges – so you can see success rates per age group and don’t need to worry about skewed stats.)

 Many private IVF clinic websites have misleading information about their “success rates”

-So… clinics are much of a muchness when it comes to success rates.
+So… clinics aren't drasticallky dissimilar from each other when it comes to success rates.
 Annoyingly (but understandably) that doesn’t stop them from trying to pretend they’re better.
 Take Herts & Essex Fertility Centre.
 If we compare the HFEA data with the data on the clinic’s website, things look… weird.
 Here’s one example:

 - Live births per embryo transferred (age <38): 27%, which is consistent with the national average